apache/beam/examples/templates/java/README.md

 ```
 Optionally, to configure secure SSL connection between the Beam pipeline and Kafka,
 specify the parameters:
-- A local path to a truststore file
+- A path to a truststore file (it can be a local path or a GCS path, which should start with `gs://`)
-- A local path to a keystore file
+- A path to a keystore file (it can be a local path or a GCS path, which should start with `gs://`)
 - Truststore password
 - Keystore password
 - Key password